It’s easier than you may think to make your own soft, chewy homemade bagels. Here’s a step-by-step easy bagel recipe for you!

 - Place bagels into boiling water with a slotted spoon (or by gently lowering them into the water).

 - Let bagels sit in boiling water for 1-2 minutes, then flip and allow to sit in water for an additional 1-2 minutes (the longer they are in the water, the chewier the texture will be).

 - Remove from water and place on baking sheet brushed with oil or lined with a silicone mat.
 Brush bagels with egg wash (1 beaten egg plus 1 tablespoon water).
 Add toppings if desired.

 - Bake for 20 minutes or until golden.
 Remove from baking sheet to a cooling rack.

-Disclosure: This post contains an Amazon Affiliate link.
+Disclosure: This post contains Amazon Affiliate links.
 If you purchase a product through this link, I will receive a small commission to help with operating costs of this blog.
 Thanks for your support of Real Mom Nutrition!